ibm-cloud-docs/codeengine/deploy.md

 ### Updating your app from the console
 {: #update-app-console}

-Update the application that you created in [Deploying an application from console](#deploy-app-console) to add an environment variable.
+Update the application that you created in [Deploying an application from the console](#deploy-app-console) to add an environment variable.

 1. Navigate to your application page.
 One way to navigate to your application page is to
    * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.